Brink has two reading periods per year: January and July.

-Through Submittable, we accept a variety of creative work from Nonfiction to Fiction, from Poetry to Translation.
-But our hearts beat strongest for hybrid work.
+Through Submittable, we accept a variety of hybrid work from work that resists categories, Nonfiction to Fiction, from Poetry to Translation.

 $25 || Poem (per poem)